TwiN/aws-eks-asg-rolling-update-handler/README.md

 to move the pods from the old nodes to the new nodes, and then evict the old nodes.

-It will not adjust the desired size back to its initial desired size like aws-asg-roller does, it will simply leave everything else will be up to cluster-autoscaler.
+It will not adjust the desired size back to its initial desired size like aws-asg-roller does, it will simply leave everything else up to cluster-autoscaler.

 Note that unlike other solutions, this application actually uses the resources to determine how many instances should be spun up before draining the old nodes.
 This is much better, because simply using the initial number of instances is